 There may be times when symptoms of the treatment resistant depression become more severe and will require additional steps in the short term.
 The best coping strategy at these times will differ for each individual depending upon the circumstances and the choices available to them.

 - Take some extra time to rest and relax.
-Cut back on activities if they are keeping you from getting enough rest.
+Cut back on activities that keep you from getting enough rest.

 Treatment Resistant Depression Statistics

-These statistics are presented to give some perspective on the prevalence of depressive disorders and how they are being treated.
-The statistics about prevalence of depression in the United States were reported by the NIH based upon results of a survey at the end of 2017.
-Adults are defined as individuals aged 18 and older.9
+These depression statistics and resources are presented to give some perspective on the prevalence of depressive disorders and how they are being treated.
+The statistics about prevalence of depression in the United States were reported by the NIH based upon results of a survey at the end of 2017.9

 Consider the following statistics about treatment-resistant depression: